Visualization of the strain-induced topological phase transition in a quasi-one-dimensional superconductor TaSe3

 High-quality monoclinic whisker crystals of \TS{} were synthesized by the vapor phase transport method, with a = 10.405 \A{}, b = 3.499 \A{}, c = 9.826 \A{}, and $\beta$ = 106.26\si{\degree}~\cite{Nomura_EPL1191_2017}.
 Typical samples used for the ARPES and SARPES measurements are shown in Fig.~\refer{ARPES}{c} with in-plane dimension \wave{} 500 $\times$ 50 \textendash~100 \si{\square\um}.
 The samples used in the strain-dependent measurements were intentionally selected to be as small and thin as possible (generally 500 \si{\times} 50 \si{\times} 2 \si{\cubic\um}), to diminish any strain relaxation effects.
 More details can be found in Supplementary Note~\zref{Samples}.\\

 \pdfbookmark[2]{ARPES}{ARPES} \textbf{ARPES}

 Synchrotron-based ARPES measurements were performed at the beamline 5-2 of Stanford Synchrotron Radiation Lightsource (SSRL) with tunable photon energies from 25 eV to 100 eV.
-The spot size is \wave{} 0.04 (horizontal) $\times$ 0.01 (vertical) \si{\square\mm} and the equipped ScientaOmicron DA30L analyzer enables a full access of the momentum space without sample rotation, both facilitate the measurements as the typical sample width is \wave{} 50 \textendash~100 \si{\um}.
-The light polarization used was linear vertical (along the analyzer slit) with the overall energy resolution from 10 \textendash~20 meV and angular resolution better than 0.2\si{\degree}; see Supplementary Notes~\zref{hvGamma},\zref{hvX} and Figs.~\zref{hvGammaFig},\zref{hvXFig} for more detailed discussions about light polarizations photon energy and light polarization dependences of the spectra.
+The spot size was \wave{} 0.04 (horizontal) $\times$ 0.01 (vertical) \si{\square\mm} and the equipped ScientaOmicron DA30L analyser enables a full access of the momentum space without sample rotation, both facilitating the measurements as the typical sample width was \wave{} 50 \textendash~100 \si{\um}.
+The light polarization used was linear vertical (along the analyser slit) with the overall energy resolution from 10 \textendash~20 meV and angular resolution better than 0.2\si{\degree}; see Supplementary Notes~\zref{hvGamma},\zref{hvX} and Figs.~\zref{hvGammaFig},\zref{hvXFig} for more detailed discussions about photon energy and light polarization dependences of the spectra.